ConnectiveConsulting/ai-workshop/exercises/5.1-building-features/README.md

 ### Step 7.
 Try to one-shot the implementation

-1. Revert your changes by clicking the "Discard all changes" button new to "Changes" in the source control menu.
+1. Revert your changes by clicking the "Discard all changes" button next to "Changes" in the source control menu.

 ![alt text](image-2.png)